iradek/big-red-button/README.md

 5b.
 Add this request header to the post (the spaces are needed):
 Authorization: Bearer PASTETHETOKENYOUGENERATEDHERE

-The API itself is documented here: SoNET Web Engine API
+The API itself is documented here: http://lpk7.com/api/help

 Congrats! you just made a website, now visit LPK7.com and sort by " Recently Created" to see it and login.
 Now that you see how easy the API makes things, go ahead and make your own applications.
 Your imagination is the limit.